All of these pages present statements made by the followers of Rudolf Steiner

 At Waldorf schools, virtually every subject is a religious study — that is, virtually every subject is conveyed wrapped in Anthroposophical beliefs, even if the presentation of these beliefs is often muted.

 (How can Waldorf teachers know what children bring from their lives before birth, and how can they foresee what the children will likely take into their future lives?
-Mainly through the use of clairvoyance, as per Rudolf Steiner's instructions.)
+They think they do so mainly through the use of clairvoyance, as per Rudolf Steiner's instructions.)

 “Our school is not a religious school, and no particular religion or philosophy is taught ...
 [C]hildren [in the school] will learn about some of the world’s great spiritual movements ...
 A key point to remember for you as parents is that Waldorf education is based on the spiritual nature of the child, and that your family's particular beliefs will be respected.” — 2011-2012 PARENT HANDBOOK, Anchorage Waldorf School, p.
 12.